Top-down machine learning of coarse-grained protein force-fields: Results

 \subsection{A Neural Network Potential trained on a Large Protein Dataset learns beyond training data distribution}

 In the previous section, we demonstrated that a folding NNP can be learned for a small set of proteins.
-In this section, we present the results of the G-NNP, which is trained on a much larger dataset of 15 thousand protein structures.
+In this section, we present the results of the G-NNP, which is trained on a much larger dataset of around 15 thousand protein structures.
 This enables us to test the generalization capabilities of our approach.
 We used a random 90/10\% training/validation split.
-Furthermore, we built the training dataset such that it did not contain sequences with a sequence similarity greater than 90\% to the fast folders.
-The closest homologs to fast folders present in the dataset after filtering are reported in Table (S2) in the Supporting Information.
-Thus, we use the 12 fast-folding proteins to provide a well-known but independent test set of our model's ability to generalize to proteins that fall outside of the training set and allow us to directly compare the results with the FF-NNP.
+Furthermore, we built the training dataset such that it did not contain sequences with a sequence similarity greater than 20\% to the fast folders.
+Thus, we use the 12 fast-folding proteins, providing a well-known but independent test set of our model's ability to generalize to proteins that fall outside of the training set, allowing us to directly compare the results with the FF-NNP and reference all-atom simulations.

-For training the G-NNP, the learning rate was set to $\epsilon = 0.0005$.
-We used trajectories of 100 steps, the number of states used to reweight each trajectory was 20, and the mini-batch size was set to 32.
-As for the big dataset we have much more data, we can set the margin to $m = 0 \text{\AA}$ without suffering from overfitting.
-We found that this combination was more optimal for training on a large dataset.

 We trained the G-NNP using a learning rate $\epsilon = 0.0005$.
 Our training utilized trajectories consisting of 100 steps, with each trajectory being reweighted using 20 state and the mini-batch size was 32.
 With the abundance of data from our large dataset, we were able to set the margin (m) to 0 Å, maintaining an optimal balance and avoiding the issue of overfitting.
 This parameter configuration was found to yield optimal results when training on large datasets.